hedibertosilva/c--studies/README.md

         Heap Memory:

+            Summary:objects created using the "new" keyword

             It is used for dynamic storage duration variables, such as objects created using the new keyword.
             The programmer has control over the allocation and deallocation of heap memory using new and delete operators.
             Heap memory is a larger pool of memory than the stack, but has a slower access time.

             void functionExample() {
                 int *p = new int; // dynamically allocated in in heap memory